ajk1437/influencer-tracker/README.md

 ## How to run
-You can run this application buy downloading it and navigate to folder influencer-tracker\src\influencerTracker and use command
+Before you run application create mysql database with script in influencers.sql file.
+After that navigate to folder influencer-tracker\src\influencerTracker and use command
 ```lein ring server```